 To date, the Company has not generated any revenue from product sales and does not expect to generate any revenue from the sale of product in the foreseeable future.
-Through March 31, 2018, the Company has financed its operations primarily through the issuance of convertible preferred stock and with proceeds from its collaboration and license agreement with Novartis (see Note 10).
+Through June 30, 2018, the Company has financed its operations primarily through the public offering of its common stock, the issuance of convertible preferred stock, and with proceeds from its collaboration and license agreement with Novartis (see Note 10).

 On April 2, 2018, the Company completed an initial public offering ("IPO") in which the Company issued and sold 10,350,000 shares of its common stock at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$165.6 million before fees and expenses.
 The Company expects to incur additional operating losses and negative operating cash flows for the foreseeable future.